-Looked After Children Care Plan: Care Plans set out what services will be provided to a looked after child and their family.
+Care Plan: Care Plans set out what services will be provided to a child in care and their family.
 The Care Plan will say what the council and other agencies will do to meet the child's needs around health, education, religion, culture, and hobbies and sets out the longer-term plan for the child's future.